cvxgrp/cvxportfolio/docs/index.md

 ## Examples

 We present a few example applications built with CVXPortfolio.
-Some of these have been developed for our [paper](https://web.stanford.edu/~boyd/papers/cvx_portfolio.html) (number 3 to 7).
+Some of these have been developed for our [our book](https://web.stanford.edu/~boyd/papers/cvx_portfolio.html) (number 3 to 8).

 > 1. [HelloWorld]: basic usage of the simulation and (single period) optimization objects.
 > 1. [MultiPeriodTCostOptimization]: basic usage of the multi period optimization framework.

-The following notebooks are currently (2023-04-11) broken and are being restored.
-They were used to generate the plots and results in [the paper](https://web.stanford.edu/~boyd/papers/cvx_portfolio.html).
+The following scripts are currently being restored.
+They were used to generate the plots and results in [the book](https://web.stanford.edu/~boyd/papers/cvx_portfolio.html).
 > 3. [DataEstimatesRiskModel]: download and clean the data used for the examples in our paper.
 (Its output files are available in the [data](https://github.com/cvxgrp/cvxportfolio/blob/master/data) folder of the repo.)
 > 4. [PortfolioSimulation]: simple simulation of a portfolio rebalanced periodically to a target benchmark.
 > 5. [SinglePeriodOptimization]: example of the single period optimization framework, with search of optimal hyper-parameters.